dhanya-boby/opennms-tutorials-1/session4/Exercise-4-1.md

 All of the SNMP trap varbinds become parameters in an event and we will look at these parameters in the translator.

 Remember that OpenNMS events only usually care about the position of a varbind, not its name.
-But in this case the name is very important as the name changes with the ifIndex.
+But in this case the oid name of a varbind is very important as the name changes with the ifIndex.

-The link up and down events from devices are a bit complicated for users to interpret, particularly since the ifIndex of a port can move around depending on the configuration of the device.
+The link up and down events from devices are a bit complicated for users to interpret, particularly since the `ifIndex` of a port can move around depending on the configuration of the device.

 The SNMP trap definition for a link down event will always have a varbind parameter named after the oid of the `ifIndex` of the link which has gone down.

-So we are looking for a paramater (varbind) with the name .1.3.6.1.2.1.2.2.1.1.IFINDEX where IFINDEX is the number of the interface and will tell us which row in the OpenNMS interface table we are looking for.
+So we are looking for a parameter (varbind) with the name `.1.3.6.1.2.1.2.2.1.1.IFINDEX` where `IFINDEX` is the number of the interface and will tell us which row in the OpenNMS interface table we are looking for.

 The following excerpt from [translator-configuration.xml](../pristine-opennms-config-files/etc-pristine/translator-configuration.xml) shows how this event is processed.